ocaml/ocaml.org/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

-Welcome to Ocaml.org's contributing guide.
+Welcome to OCaml.org's contributing guide.

 This guide documents the best way to contribute to the project.
 If you're looking for a guide on how to setup the project and submit a contribution, you can refer to our [HACKING](./HACKING.md) guide.

 Thank you for taking the time to read the contributing guide.
-Your help with Ocaml.org is extremely welcome.
+Your help with OCaml.org is extremely welcome.
 If you get stuck, please don’t hesitate to [ask questions on discuss](https://discuss.ocaml.org/) or [raise an issue](https://github.com/ocaml/ocaml.org/issues/new).

 We are particularly motivated to support new contributors and people who are looking to learn and develop their skills.

 - **Good First Issues**: issues marked as a `good first issue` are ideal for people who are either new to the repository or still getting started with OCaml in general.
 - **Fixing or Suggesting Content**: most of the content for the site is stored in the `data` directory as markdown or yaml.
 To fix this content you can edit those files directly and rebuild the website.
 This will promote the content into their `.ml` counterparts.
 If you would like to suggest entirely new content please open an issue to discuss it first.
-- **Implementing pages**: most pages are implemented in `src/ocamlorg_frontend/pages` using the [.eml templating preprocessor](https://aantron.github.io/dream/#templates).
+- **Implementing Pages**: most pages are implemented in `src/ocamlorg_frontend/pages` using the [.eml templating preprocessor](https://aantron.github.io/dream/#templates).
 This is mixture or OCaml and HTML.
 - **Translating content or pages**: for now we are focusing on getting OCaml.org ready for launch and will add more information about translation later.

-## Reporting bugs
+## Reporting Bugs

 We use GitHub issues to track all bugs and feature requests; feel free to open an issue over [here](https://github.com/ocaml/ocaml.org/issues/new) if you have found a bug or wish to see a feature implemented.

 Please include images and browser-specific information if the bug is related to some visual aspect of the site.
 This tends to make it easier to reproduce and fix.

-## Contributing content
+## Contributing Content

 Here's a list of the content that is community driven and how you can contribute to it: